oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 {mainmatter}

 # Introduction {#Introduction}
+Cross-device flows allows a user to start a flow on an Initiating Device (e.g. a SmartTV) and then transfer the session to continue it on a second device (a mobile phone).
+The second device may be used to access the service that was running on the first device, or the user may perform an action on the second device to complete a task such as authenticating or granting authorization, before passing control back to the first device.

+These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on an Initiating Device (e.g., Smart TV, Kiosk, Personal Computer etc).

+When the user is required to scan a QR code or enter a user code, the channel between the Initiating Device and the second device is unauthenticated.
+It is up to the user to decide whether to trust the QR code or user code.
+This lack of an authenticated channel may be exploited by attackers to gain unauthorised access to a users resources.

+## Service Transfer
+Service Transfer flows enable a user to transfer access to a service or network from an authorized Initiating Device to a second device such as a mobile phone.
+The session transfer may preserve state information, including authentication state, to the second device to avoid additional configuration and optimise the user experience.
+These flows are often used to add new devices to a network, onboard customers to a mobile application from a service accessed by the Initiating Device.

+## Cross-Device Authorization
-Cross-device flows enable a user to initiate an authorization flow on one device (the Initiating Device) and then use a second, personally trusted, device (Authorization Device) to authorize the Initiating Device to access a resource (e.g., access to a service).
+Cross-device authorization flows enable a user to initiate an authorization flow on one device (the Initiating Device) and then use a second, personally trusted, device (Authorization Device) to authorize the Initiating Device to access a resource (e.g., access to a service).
 The Device Authorization Grant ([@RFC8628]) and Client Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device flows.

-These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on an Initiating Device (e.g., Smart TV, Kiosk, Personal Computer etc).

-The channel between the Initiating Device and the Authorization Device is unauthenticated.
+In these cross-device authroization flows, the channel between the Initiating Device and the Authorization Device is unauthenticated.
 It is up to the user to decide whether to trust a QR code, user code, or the authorization request pushed to their Authorization Device.

 Cross-Device Consent Phishing (CDCP) attacks exploit the unauthenticated channel between the Initiating Device and Authorization Device using social engineering